edrlab/webpub-viewer/README.md

 # webpub-viewer

-A viewer application for web publications, based on Hadrien Gardeur's proof of concept https://github.com/HadrienGardeur/webpub-viewer.
+A viewer application for web publications, based on [NYPL’s prototype](https://github.com/NYPL-Simplified/webpub-viewer), which is itself based on [Hadrien Gardeur’s proof of concept](https://github.com/HadrienGardeur/webpub-viewer).

 ## About the Jellybooks-shared branch